Niclas Bergmark

-Niclas Bergmark (born 7 January 2002) is a Swedish football defender.
+Niclas Bergmark (born 7 January 2002) is a Swedish football defender who plays for Trelleborgs FF.
 He is a grandson of former Swedish international Orvar Bergmark and first cousin of Adam Bergmark Wiberg.

 Bergmark left Örebro SK after the 2024 season.
 He suffered from kidney failure, requiring dialysis and a kidney transplant.

+On 23 July 2026, he signed a one-a-and-half-year contract with Trelleborgs FF.